cajuncoding/GraphQL.RepoDB/README.md

     {
         //However, we MUST have the Id field of the parent entity `Character.Id` as part of the original
         //  selection in order to get related droid data!
 This is done by defining a dependency here
-        //  with the [PreProcessingDependencies(....)] attribute; we state taht this resolver is dependent
+        //  with the [PreProcessingDependencies(....)] attribute; we state that this resolver is dependent
         //  on the Character entity's Id field!
-        //NOTE: Using Pure Code First, the mappping of the Model property to GraphQL field is handled.
-        //NOTE: The original resolver for the paraent Character entities will know about this dependency
+        //NOTE: The original resolver for the parent Character entities will know about this dependency
-        //       automatically (auto-magically) because the `Id` field will be  appended as a dependent
+        //       automatically (auto-magically) because the `Id` field will be included in the selection fields,
+        //       anytime the 'droids' field is requested, due to this dependency, and will be readily available
-        //      field when it calls paramsContext.GetSelectFields().
+         //      field when the parent resolver calls paramsContext.GetSelectFields().
+        //NOTE: You can specify any number of dependencys (as string names) in the one attribute via the params aray.
         [GraphQLName("droids")]
         [PreProcessingParentDependencies(nameof(ICharacter.Id))]
         public async Task<IEnumerable<Droid>> GetDroidsAsync(